Gasuleg/Gasuleg.github.io/_posts/2016-06-06-welcome-to-jekyll0.markdown

 ---
 layout: post
-title:  "Third week at GSoC"
+title:  "Fourth week at GSoC: let's integrate this new window!"
-date:   2016-06-13 12:57:51 -0400
+date:   2016-06-14 12:57:51 -0400
 categories: weekly report
 ---
-<p>I begin this week by finish my QT tutorial.
-With that new knowledge, I was able to implemet my method launchSmartInfo(int) on <a href="https://ring.cx/en/about/technical">LRC</a><p>.

-<p>After that, I needed to implement the gnome client too.
-I followed the tutorial on QT so I thought I can just learn GTK+ by reading the code.
-Finally, I just lost a lot of time by doing that and I didn't learn a lot.
-In response to that problem I finally use an GTK+ tutorial.<p>

-<p>I began to try to show n transparente window with some text in front of the call view.
-To do that, I want to use clutter library<p>
-<p>------------<p>
-<p>Conclusion: as you can see, I lost a lot of time in this GUI learning.
-Now it's done, I can move forward! :)<p>
+I began by trying to integrate my window like a new view.
+That was not a good idea because my UI is actually integrated in the call view.
+So, I tried to integrate it like the buttons present on the view.
+Not a really good idea too, I have some issue with the clutter who do strange stuff.
+Finally, I work in a new window.
+I think that's a good idea because when you want to debug ring, it's more easier with a separate window.

+I have meet some conflicts between my clean installation from the official website and my installation test.
+In response to this issue, I began to install my program test in another folder.